MEASER: Malware embedding attacks on open-source LLMs: Threat model of MEAs on open-source LLMs

-In this section, we systematically discuss the key dimensions of the threat model of stego attacks on open-source LLMs, and argue that only one combination of these dimensions is of practical interest for open-source LLMs.
+In this section, we systematically discuss the key dimensions of the threat model of MEAs on open-source LLMs, and argue that only one combination of these dimensions is of practical interest for open-source LLMs.